nrfconnect/sdk-nrf/samples/gazell/gzll_ack_payload_host/README.rst

    Observe that the Host sample turns off **LED 1** on the other kit.
 #.
 Press **Button 2** for the Host sample.
    Observe that the Device sample turns off **LED 2** on the other kit.
 #.
-Optionally, connect to the kits with a terminal emulator (for example, nRF Connect Serial Terminal).
+Optionally, connect to the kits with a terminal emulator (for example, the `Serial Terminal app`_).
    See :ref:`test_and_optimize` for the required settings and steps.
 #.
 Observe the logging output for both kits.